Frequently asked interior paint questions:

 Selecting a paint finish for walls will depend on the desired amount of shine and durability.
 The most common paint finishes are washable flat/matte and eggshell/satin, depending on the manufacturer.
 Washable flat/matte reflects very little light and is the most commonly used product, preferably for two-story walls in great rooms and foyers.
 Eggshell/satin reflects slightly more light and is best suited for those high-traffic areas, such as hallways and bedrooms.

-A Ceiling flat is a popular paint finish for two important reasons: it shows the least amount of imperfections and can hide irregularities and defects in a ceiling, such as waves or divots.
+A ceiling flat is a popular paint finish for two important reasons: it shows the least amount of imperfections and can hide irregularities and defects in a ceiling, such as waves or divots.
 When it comes to color, the stock color white is often the best choice for a ceiling, as it can offset an intense wall color, boost natural light and make a space feel even more open.

 What is the most common finish for trim work?

 When choosing a paint sheen for trim work, the two most common options out there are satin enamel and semi-gloss enamel.
 Both provide the needed durability while not being overly glossy.
-A satin enamel finish delivers a clean and contemporary look, while semi-gloss enamel helps mouldings and trim stand out more with a sleek, highly radiant sheen.
+A satin enamel finish delivers a clean and contemporary look, while semi-gloss enamel helps moldings and trim stand out more with a sleek, highly radiant sheen.

 What is the difference between flat and matte paint?